e-rasvet/moodle-qtype_sassessment2/README.md

 unzip it into the question/type folder, and then rename the new folder to sassessment.

-####Doesn't get installed as long as it is called sassessment

-You can keep a copy of the sassessment in Moodle in the question/type/ folder and as long as it is called sassessment the plug in will be ignored.

-@copyright  Paul Daniels, Igor Nikulin
+@copyright  Paul Daniels, Igor Nikulin, Nobuhiro Kumai